-My XR showed 8550km (5300m) on the clock and looked in pretty good nick.
+My XR showed 8550km (5300m) on the clock and looked in good nick.
 It had a small rack, bashplate and an OK front tyre so not much needed adding of fixing for a fortnight in the desert: a new Mitas E09 on the back with Slime in the tubes and self-tapers through the rims to stop tyre creep.
 New wheel bearings (old ones rusted right up – jet wash victims, I guess) plus fatter pegs and a Trail Tech temperature gauge.
 Air- or water-cooled, I’m a believer in closely monitoring actual engine temps in the desert.
 I also got TTR-Simon (on the tour) to add my old Barkbuster Storms and Rox risers, plus a disc of HDPE (chopping board plastic) melted and bolted under the side stand foot – a light and simple way of doing it.

 Before flying out to Algeria I had a thought that my kick-only XR might take a lot of starting after being transported across the freezing Alps, the salty Med and half the dusty, arid Sahara.
 But came the day in Illizi I nearly fell off the seat when it lit up first kick and proceeded to do so throughout the rest of the trip, whether baking hot or freezing cold.

-Fast forward a few days and my XR had impressed me and saved my arse many times; most commonly when I was certain I was about to go over the bars following an unexpected drop-off, trench or general gnarlitude.
+Fast forward a few days and my XR had impressed me and saved my arse many times; most commonly when I was certain I was about to go over the bars following an unexpected drop-off, trench or general gnarliness.
 I thank the light weight – it really is the answer to so many issues on the dirt – and the Showa forks on whatever setting the bike came with.
 The rebuilt rear Showa shock also did a great job without any meddling.
 It goes to show that good quality suspension on a light bike works well over a broad spectrum – or how easily pleased I am.

 The XR is relatively short and tall and George (who followed us in the pickup over the tour) observed that the Jap bikes (XRs and TTRs) appeared relatively less stable compared to the generally racier European bikes.
-My XR does look short and high alongside a long-swingarmed 690 and I can’t say it rode the sand seas like an ocean liner nor trickled through grassy tussocks like a Montesa.
+My XR does look short and high alongside a long-swingarmed 690 and I can’t say it rode the sand seas like an ocean liner, nor trickled through grassy tussocks like a Montesa.
 That may have caused fatigue and palm blisters after a few days, but the relative skittishness never made me to crash outright.

 Dave (690 fan) and I have an ongoing banter about why I should get ‘the best trail bike ever’.
-While in the 690 KTM do appear to give you your cake (lightness, economy, power, tough build) so you can eat it; I still find it and the similar Husky 701 I rode in Morocco too full-on, narrow-saddled and vibey; still more enduro racer than trail bike.
-A quick spin on Rob’s 690 (right) didn’t change my mind and anyway, for the use I’d give it, the attention it needs and my lack of secure parking/well-lit workshop space, such a bike would be an extravagance.
+While the 690 KTM does appear to give you your cake (lightness, economy, power, tough build) so you can eat it; I still find it and the similar Husky 701 I rode in Morocco too full-on, narrow-saddled and vibey; still more enduro racer than trail bike.
+A quick spin on Rob’s 690 (left) didn’t change my mind and anyway, for the use I’d give it, with the attention it needs and my lack of secure parking/well-lit workshop space, such a bike would be an extravagance.

 Kick-starting may be old school but the only time my XR took some starting was after it fell over long enough to drain the carb.
 Soon enough I learned to just keep kicking away whereupon it eventually coughed then fired up.
 This can be awkward (on a dune) or just plain tiring after a couple of minutes, so a button would be great.
 It can be done on an XR by fitting a motor (or crankcase?) from a Honda TRX400 quad – try and find one of those on ebay in good nick.
 TTR-Simon is currently engaged in such a project; he’s also producing a 350 barrel kit for the electric TTR 250s.
 Neither job’s an easy solution, but both these bikes – one too small cc, the other unbuttoned – comes with the great suspension and to make it worthwhile – possibly.